strata-mvc/strata/docs/saving.md

 ## Creating the form object

-Each form must be linked to an object implementing `Strata\Model\Form`.
-These objects should be located under your project's model's forms directory : `src/model/form/SongForm.php`.
+Each one of your forms must be linked to an object implementing `Strata\Model\Form`.
+You custom form objects should be located under your project's model's forms directory : `src/model/form/SongForm.php`.

 The role of this object is to declare the context of the form as well as grant functions that can help controllers handle the form data.
 For example, here the form will have 5 steps to it and the Form object will look for template files prefixed with `songs` when building the html.

-`hasATitle` is a method that could be used by a controller to differentiate between to special cases only the form should know about in details.
+`hasATitle` is a method that could be used by a controller to differentiate between to special cases where only the form should be in on the details.

 ~~~ php
 <?php